 The Art of Healing

-St. Francis Comprehensive Cancer Center patients who participate in a free art class Thursday evenings at the Mulvane Art Museum immerse themselves in a creative pastime while enjoying the camaraderie of others coping with a cancer diagnosis, too.
-The classes began in 2007.
+St. Francis Cancer Center patients who participate in a free art class Thursday evenings at the Mulvane Art Museum immerse themselves in a creative pastime while enjoying the camaraderie of others coping with a cancer diagnosis, too.

 Under the leadership of Jane Hanni, an art instructor with the museum, the group's members have experimented with watercolor paintings, acrylic creations, tie-dye, ceramics, Shibori fabric dying, printmaking and gingerbread house construction.
 Their work has been showcased at the Topeka Performing Arts Center "Gingerbread Homes for the Holidays" and Sheltered Living Inc. "Festival of Trees" events where their creations won awards.